dendibakh/perf-book/chapters/17-List-of-Uarch-ISA/17-0 List of uarchs.md

 # List of the Major CPU Microarchitectures {.unnumbered}

-\markright{List of the Major CPU Microarchitectures}
+\markboth{List of the Major CPU Microarchitectures}{List of the Major CPU Microarchitectures}

 [TODO]: add border lines in the tables below